savitha-b/Python-practice/Lesson6/movie/notes_lesson6_7.md

 i.e. class Movie would inherit from class Video => class Movie(Video) ||| class TvShow

 helps inheritance and resue of code also helps to map code easily to human thought process.
+____________
+defined a new function in class parent. show_info. this is not explicitly defined / inherited in child class definition but can be used, since it is public in class parent and child inherits all attributes of parent class.